bensoille/lambda-tu-exercise/EXERCISES.md

 The failing unit test must be fixed, as truth is in the app code in this case

 ### 3 - Fix unit test
-Fix test so that it passes, then commit fix in the current branch
+Fix test so that it passes, **then commit fix in the current branch**

+### 4 - Check that everything passes now
+Rerun tests and check that it's all green